Ontario. Ministry of Health and Long Term Care

 The Special Drugs Program provides coverage for certain categories of high cost drugs used in the treatment of specific conditions on an out patient basis in a hospital.

-65 years of age and older * residents of long-term care facilities * residents of Homes for Special Care * people receiving professional services under the Home Care program * Trillium Drug Program recipients.
+65 years of age and older * children and youth 24 years and under * residents of long-term care facilities * residents of Homes for Special Care * people receiving professional home and community care services * Trillium Drug Program recipients.

 People who are receiving social assistance (the Ontario Works program or the Ontario Disability Support Program (ODSP)) are eligible for ODB coverage.